SyncfusionExamples/How-to-create-Xamarin.Forms-image-button/README.md

 ```

 ## <a name="imageContentbutton"></a>Create image button with content
 The Content property on our button is used to add any content view inside the button.
-You can use the Content property to create an image button.
+You can use this Content property to create an image button.

 The following code example shows how to use Content to instantiate an image button.